 And 43% of customers block the unknown marketing emails they don’t recognize.

 50. 56% Open Rate Success for Emojis in Subject Line

-However, the over usage of emojis is not at all promoted by customers.
+However, the over usage of emojis is not at all appreciated by customers.
 People may mistakenly report valid emails as spam seeing weird emojis on the subject line!

 Which Email Segment Has the Most Reach?

 Personal emails from experts, artists, technicians, etc., have the most reach, with a 34.4% open rate.
-Education-related promotions and information contain emails has 34%, followed by travel and tourism (32%).
+Education-related promotions and information emails have a 34% open rate, followed by travel and tourism (32%).

 Do People Open Emails from Unknown Sources?

 Most emails from unknown sources are either deleted without opening or moved to spam.